inpsyde/validator/README.md

 }
 ```

-The validator emit two error codes, one is a default one, the other is custom.
+The validator might emit two error codes in case of error, one of them is a default error code, the other is custom.

-If the validator is intended to be used with `DataValidator` it is necessary to add the custom code to the error logger,
+If the validator is intended to be used with `DataValidator`, it is necessary to add the custom code to the error logger,
 something like:

 ```php